 Where did the act of baptism come from?

 Baptism was publicly modeled by Jesus, our Savior (Mark 1:9).

-Baptism is one of the oldest and most important biblical “ordinances,” or religious rituals.
+It is one of the oldest and most important biblical “ordinances,” or religious rituals.
 It’s meant to publicly demonstrate one’s faith.
 The act of baptism is what people do when they accept Jesus as their Savior and want to make a public declaration of faith.

-How Adventists practice baptism is firmly rooted in the New Testament.
+The manner in which Adventists practice baptism is firmly rooted in the New Testament.
 And though there are some differences in the method of baptism and how it’s understood, it is universally practiced among Christians.